timopaehrisch/pyBTCProxy/README.md

 ### systemd script

-If you want to start pyRPCProxy during system startup, create ```/etc/systemd/system/pybtcproxy.service``` with the following content:
+If you wish to start pyBTCProxy during system startup, create a file named /etc/systemd/system/pybtcproxy.service and include the following content:

 ```
 [Unit]